Dean and Chair Hiring

-Committee and department members should be encouraged to inform outstanding candidates of the availability of the position, i.e., through professional meetings and conferences.
+Committee and department members are encouraged to inform outstanding candidates about the availability of the position, (i.e., through professional meetings and conferences).

-All positions that may result in the hiring of a non-resident alien must be advertised in a national print medium (i.e., Chronicle of Higher Education).
+All positions that may result in the hiring of a non-resident alien must be advertised in a national print medium (e.g., Chronicle of Higher Education).

-Once approved, the posting number will be assigned by the on-line faculty applicant tracking system.
+Once approved, the posting number will be assigned by the ATS.

-The Faculty Records Office will post the position on the following sites: Inside Higher Ed and the Texas Workforce Commission.
-In addition, each fall an annual block advertisement for tenure-track and clinical professor positions are placed in the Chronicle of Higher Education and Hispanic Outlook.
-Deadline for submission to Faculty Records is early August.
+Advertising for dean and chair or director positions is routinely posted on the following sites: Inside Higher Ed and the Texas Workforce Commission.
+Each fall, an annual block advertisement for tenure-track and clinical faculty positions is placed in the Chronicle of Higher Education and Hispanic Outlook.
+The deadline for position posting submission to Faculty and Academic Resources is early August.

-Each member of the committee, working independently, reviews and rates the applicants.
-The committee chair will ask members to make comments about each applicant’s qualifications.
+Each member of the search committee, working independently, reviews and rates the applicants.
+The search committee chair will ask members to make comments about each applicant’s qualifications.

 Prior to selecting candidates for interview, the search committee chair will consult with Equity and Access to determine if there are any veterans in the pool.

-It is the responsibility of the search committee to verify the academic credentials for each candidate selected for interview.
+It is the responsibility of the search committee to verify the academic credentials of each candidate selected for interview.

-The committee chair is responsible for ranking applicants in the on-line system.
+The search committee chair is responsible for ranking applicants in the ATS.

-Once ranked, approvals for interviews are completed outside the on-line system.
+Once ranked, approvals for interviews are completed outside the ATS.
 The search committee chair prepares a memorandum that includes the list of applicants being considered for interview, ranked alternates (if applicable), and the hiring matrix.

-Approvals for chair/director interviews are routed to the Associate Provost via the dean, the Chief Diversity Officer and Director of Equity and Access.
+Approvals for chair or director interviews are routed to the associate provost via the dean and the chief Diversity officer and director of Equity and Access.

-Each reviewer will have access in the PeopleAdmin system to review the applications.
+Each reviewer will have access in the ATS to review the applications.

-With the concurrence of the dean, the Chief Diversity Officer and Director of Equity and Access, the Provost, and the President, interviews are scheduled (See [Sample Agenda for Interview Visit](http://gato-docs.its.txstate.edu/provost-vpaa/office-pps-files/hiring/Deans_Chairs/Sample-Agenda-for-Interview/Sample Agenda for Interview.doc)).
+Interviews are scheduled with the concurrence of the dean, the chief Diversity officer and director of Equity and Access, the provost, and the president (see Sample Agenda for Interview Visit).

 In a dean search, the schedule should include meetings with the following: